Telefonica/toolium/docs/remote_configuration.rst

 video_enabled
 ~~~~~~~~~~~~~
-| This property is only valid using `Selenium Grid Extras <https://github.com/groupon/Selenium-Grid-Extras>`_ as
+| This property is only valid using `Selenium Grid Extras <https://github.com/groupon/Selenium-Grid-Extras>`_ or
-| remote server, that among other features allows recording videos of test executions.
+| `GGR with Selenoid <https://github.com/aerokube/ggr>`_ as remote server, that allow recording videos of test
+| executions.

 | *true*: remote video recording is enabled, a video of the test execution will be recorded and saved locally
 | *false*: remote video recording is disabled

 logs_enabled
 ~~~~~~~~~~~~
-| *true*: webdriver logs are downloaded and saved to local files after test execution
+| *true*: webdriver and GGR logs are downloaded and saved to local files after test execution
-| *false*: webdriver logs are downloaded and saved to local files only if the test fails
+| *false*: webdriver and GGR logs are downloaded and saved to local files only if the test fails

 Remote Driver Capabilities